Yet to Come (The Most Beautiful Moment): Commercial performance

 In South Korea, "Yet to Come" debuted at number 13 on the Week 24 issue of Gaon Digital Chart as the highest-charting new entry for the period dated June 5–11.
 The song also entered the Download and BGM Chart at number 2, and number 71 on the Streaming Chart.
 After that, the song peaked at number 4 on the digital chart and number 7 on the Streaming Chart.
 In Japan, the single debuted at number 1 on the Oricon Daily Digital Single Chart with 6,672 copies sold, and number 2 on the Weekly Digital Single chart for the period dated June 6–12, with 13,118 copies sold in total during that time.
 It debuted at number 5 on the Weekly Streaming Chart with 5,952,112 streams, and peaked at number 1 on its second week with 14,428,730 cumulative streams.
 The single debuted at number five on the Billboard Japan Hot 100 and at number three on the component Download Songs chart.
 The song rose to number 1 with 12,435,525 streams on the country's Hot 100 chart the following week.
 In the United States, the song debuted at number 13 on the Billboard Hot 100.
 It also topped the World Digital Song Sales.
 Globally, "Yet to Come” charted at No. 1 on the Billboard Global Excl.
 U.S. chart with 96.5 million streams and 42,000 sold in territories outside the U.S. on the June 10–16 tracking week.
 This marks the group's sixth appearance on the chart since the chart was created.

 Music video

 Background

 On June 8, 2022, BTS posted a teaser of the music video.
 The 35-second teaser shows the members in a desert, with each referencing one of the group's past music videos.
 The official four-minute music video was released on YouTube on June 10, 2022.
-On June 18, 2022, BTS shared a behind the scene footage of the member filming in a desert outside Las Vegas, where they were seen confronting several problems: the Day 1 shoot had to be cancelled due to a massive sandstorm.
+On June 18, 2022, BTS shared behind-the-scenes footage of the members filming in a desert outside Las Vegas, where they were seen confronting several problems: the Day One shoot had to be cancelled due to a massive sandstorm.